 Between laptop, smartphones, and tablets, your employees use multiple device throughout the day.
 However, most companies still lock their employees into specific devices and don’t offer regular upgrades as technology improves.

 A great way to keep your employees communicating on company email, intranets, and messaging software is to institute a BYOD policy.
 By giving your employees a yearly device allowance and letting them communicate with the devices they feel most comfortable with, you can ensure they won’t start avoiding communication simply because of outdated technology.

 When Hewlett-Packard was doing its part to help create what we now call Silicon Valley, they started the “HP Way.”
 It was an internal communications policy that required management to walk around the floors of the office and talk with employees every day.

-Bob Kalsey, whose father helped found HP, has said of the policy:
+Bob Kalsey, whose father was one of the original HP employees, has said of the policy:

 “People there felt their work and opinions were valued, and they took pride in that.
 We all want to feel genuinely a part of something larger than ourselves, and when we do, we are loyal and eager to go the extra mile.
 Unlike many C-level people who insulate themselves from low-level workers, Dave and Bill weren’t absent from their employees’ daily lives.”